Henna Tattoo: Beauty and Knowledge

 What is Henna and how is it made?

-Henna, also known as Mehndi, is actually a paste made from henna leaves.
+Henna, is actually a paste made from henna leaves.
+While it is also known as Mehndi, henna is the paste used and Mehndi is the act of applying the paste.
 Henna paste has been used by several cultures from the beginning of time for cultural and cosmetic purposes.

-Mehndi is especially popular in the Indian and African culture.
+Mehndi is especially popular in Indian and African cultures.
 There is also wide usage of henna in places such as Somalia, Algeria, Morocco, Yemen, Turkey, Bulgaria, and Afghanistan.

-The leaves are dried, crushed into a fine powder, where they are then sifted and stored for later use.
+The leaves are dried, and crushed into a fine powder that is then sifted and stored for later use.
 When it's time to make the paste, the powder is mixed with a liquid such as lemon juice, herbal tea, or water.

-This mixture is made to sit for around 48 hours so that the lawsone molecules (the agent responsible for staining the skin) have time to be released properly.
-At this time, essential oils may be added to increase its strength.
+This mixture is made to sit for around 48 hours so that the lawsone molecules (the agent responsible for staining the skin) have time to develop properly.
+At this point, essential oils may be added to increase its strength.

-When the paste is ready, it may be applied with a stick, syringe, plastic cone, or piping bag.
-In a few minutes, it will leave a light stain on the skin.
-When left for a few hours or even overnight, the stain will become darker and brighter.
+When the paste is ready, it is usually applied with a stick, syringe, plastic cone, or piping bag.
+In just a few minutes, it will leave a light stain on the skin.
+When left for a few hours or even overnight, the stain will become darker and more prominent.

 During this time, no water comes in contact with the paste, even after it is scraped off.
 The henna oxidizes and changes from orange to a deep reddish-brown within a week.
 The skin is then stained with the design for up to 3 weeks in some cases.